shenaltissera/mern_student/Readme.md

 - **Attendance Tracking:** Easily record and view student attendance for various classes and sessions.

-- **Performance Dashboard:** Monitor student performance through graphical representation of grades, assignments, and assessments.
+- **Performance Dashboard:** Monitor student performance through a graphical representation of grades, assignments, and assessments.

 - **Search and Filter:** Efficiently search and filter student records based on various criteria.